bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land.md

 On a high level, this setup on the Linux routing VM is as follows:
 - The Offensive Windows VM is placed behind the Linux routing VM, so Linux is able to control all of the traffic coming from the Offensive Windows VM;
-- The tun2socks network interface is created and configured to reach the target network;
+- The tun2socks network interface is created and configured to reach the target network over SOCKS;
 - Using iptables rules split tunneling is configured where by default all traffic is routed to the Internet while routes for specific subnets are configured to go over the tun2socks interface;
 - A DNS server (dnsmasq) is installed and configured on Linux and the Offensive Windows VM is configured to use this DNS server.
 This makes sure DNS requests destined for the client network are sent there while everything else is sent to the default Internet DNS server;
 - Some fix-ups are put in place to make sure everything works smoothly.